second-state/interest-earner-smart-contract/test/test_schedule.md

 ---

-# Code update after this point (`unstakeAllTokensAndWithdrawInterestEarned` function only)
+# Code was update after this point
+**Changes were made to the `unstakeAllTokensAndWithdrawInterestEarned` function only** The following a a re-test which runs the new code

 ## Test staking schedule 2
 - 1 hour @ 50% simple interest per annum